When can I retire?

 There are three main ways to access a defined contribution pension

 - Take it all as a cash lump sum.
-This will involve 25% free of tax, with tax paid on the remaining 75%.
+This will involve 25% free of tax, subject to an overall limit of £268,275 in most cases, with tax paid on the remaining 75%.

 - Take the tax-free lump sum and income flexibly, as and when you need it.
 Again, there are tax consequences to be aware of here.